Risks and uncertainties

 Manufacturing risks

-Suominen has production plants in several European countries, United States and Brazil.
-Interruptions at the plants caused for example by machinery breakdown can cause production losses and delivery problems.
+Suominen has production plants in several European countries, the United States and Brazil.
+Interruptions at the plants caused, for example, by machinery breakdown can cause production losses and delivery problems.
 Ongoing maintenance and investments aiming to extend the lifetime of the assets are an essential part of ensuring the operational efficiency of the existing production lines.

 Competition